bullistic-hq/bullistic-monorepo/packages/stellate/README.md

 ## Services

-We currently have two services—`formfunction-dev` and `formfunction-prod`.
+We currently have two services—`bullistic-dev` and `bullistic-prod`.

 These services sit in front of the dev and prod Hasura endpoints, respectively.
 Note that this means for certain queries (as specified by our [LD config](https://app.launchdarkly.com/default/production/features/graphqlUrlConfig/variations)), we will not hit Stellate, and instead hit either the Hasura Relay API or our remote schema directly.
 In the future, we may want to change this by creating additional Stellate services.